AstarNetwork/astar-docs-v3/docs/use/get-started/astar-substrate-wallet/wallet/metamask-snap/index.md

 ## Connect to the Portal

-Click the webpage button labeled "Astar Snap" with the MetaMask logo '/docs/use/get-started/astar-substrate-wallet/wallet/metamask-snap/
+Click the webpage button labeled "Astar Snap" with the MetaMask logo.

 <Figure caption='Connect to the Portal' src={require('/docs/use/get-started/astar-substrate-wallet/wallet/metamask-snap/img/01.png').default } width="100%" />

 ## Review & Accept Third-Party Software Notice